opus-research/jgit/Documentation/technical/reftable.md

 where `update_index` is the unique transaction identifier.
 The `update_index` field must be unique within the scope of a `ref_name`.
-See the update index section below for further details.
+See the update transactions section below for further details.

 The `reverse_int64` function inverses the value so lexographical ordering the network byte order encoding sorts the more recent records